duncanmalashock/elm-glossary/README.md

 ## Usage

-`npm run get-names --source=example/Main.elm`: Generates a `dist/found-names.json` file containing all names used in the Elm source file.
+`npm run get-names --source=example`: Generates a `dist/found-names.json` file listing all names used in the Elm source files contained in the source directory.

 ## Example

-Given the following `Main.elm`:
+Given the following `./example/Main.elm`:
 ```elm
 module Main exposing (main)